SLIPO-EU/FAGI/README.md

 * levenshtein
 * 2Gram
 * longestcommonsubsequence

+The `rules` tag expects the absolute path of the "rules.xml" file.

 The `left`, `right`, and `links` tags refer to the source datasets.
 Each of these XML tags contain additional tags that describe each of the datasets.